BossKenshin/water_refilling_capstone/README.md

 # Online Water Consumer and Services System
-Management System that showcae the billing and information of consumers and serves a portal for consumers.
+Management System that showcase the billing and information of consumers and serves a portal for consumers.